opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 ```

 * `enabled` — The feature flag, disabled by default.
-* `protected_types` — List of resource types that should use resource-level auth.
+* `protected_types` — The list of resource types that should use resource-level auth.

 From OpenSearch 3.4 onward, these can be updated dynamically: